dendronhq/dendron-site/vault/dendron.faq.md

 Dendron is a highly opinionated note taking tool that focuses on **hierarchal note taking**.
 It provides the freedom of Roam's _every note exists everywhere philosophy_ while layering on top **flexible hierarchies** to keep track of it all.

 While Dendron works with knowledge bases of any size, it really shines once you've accumulated a few hundred notes.
 I created it to handle my personal knowledge base of 20k+ markdown notes - Dendron lets me track and find any specific note in it in seconds.
 You can read more about Dendron's hierarchal approach to note taking [here](https://www.kevinslin.com/notes/3dd58f62-fee5-4f93-b9f1-b0f0f59a9b64.html).

+### How is Dendron different from Roam?

+Whereas Roam is built around the idea of **bi-directional links** (and daily journals) which help you create notes without having to explicitly organize your notes, Dendron is built to help you organize notes without friction using **flexible hierarchies**.

+We provide the tooling to create, enforce, and change these hierarchies at will.
+If you think of Roam as a graph database for notes, you can think of Dendron as Redis.
+To give you a sense of scale, I use Dendron to manage a corpus of +20K notes.

+Some additional features that set Dendron apart:
+- Dendron allows you to compose your workspace with vaults (a vault is a collection of notes that can come from anywhere) from any number of sources
+- Dendron is based on plain text (Dendron flavored) markdown (exportable to regular markdown or any other format)
+- Dendron is integrated into VSCode
+- Dendron allows for easy publishing public/private content to any platform that can host a static site (and we're rolling out our own publishing platform to help people publish with additional access controls)

 ### How does Dendron help me track my notes?